dse/geo-gtfs-modules-2/gtfs-commands.md

 	gtfs2 ridetarc.org http://googletransit.ridetarc.org/realtime/vehicle/VehiclePositions.pb

 	gtfs2 ridetarc.org <url>
 		- you can specify a GTFS or GTFS-realtime feed URL.
 			- .zip file extension indicates a GTFS feed.
 			- .pb file extension indicates a GTFS-realtime feed.
 			- other file extension:
 				application/x-zip-compressed indicates a GTFS feed.
 				application/protobuf indicates a GTFS-realtime feed.
 				application/octet-stream:
 					you'll have to check the magic on the file after downloading it.
+			- if already downloaded, checks for an update.
+		--force forces a redownload.
+		--all forces all feedsd to be re-checked.

+	gtfs2 ridetarc.org update [<url>]
+		- updates feeds for current date or later
+		- --all forces all feeds to be rechecked.
+		- takes --force option as well.

+	gtfs2 ridetarc.org update-realtime [--force]

-	gtfs2 ridetarc.org update-gtfs
+	gtfs2 ridetarc.org realtime-status [--update] [--no-update]

+	gtfs2 list-agencies
-	gtfs2 ridetarc.org update-gtfs-realtime
+	gtfs2 [--full] ridetarc.org list-routes